PatrykPospiech/PatrykPospiech/README.md

 ### Hi there 👋

-I am a fan of .NET and programming in general.
-I would like to gain knowledge and share it.
+I'm an enthusiast of .NET and programming in general.
+I love to gain knowledge and share it.
 On my GitHub you can find projects that I'm developing and my blog, where I will be sharing my knowledge.

 - 🔭 I’m currently working on solution for warehouses